dfkaye/vm-shim/README.md

 justify
 -------

-Goal here is to get something like <code>vm.createScript()</code> and/or
-<code>script||vm.runInContext()</code> method to run in the browser, in part to
-show that it really can be done, partly as a potential shim for browserify which tries to port node.js to the browser (with some caveats) ~ maybe.
+Goal here is to get Node.js's <code>vm.runInContext()</code> methods to run in the browser, partly to show that it really can be done, partly as a potential replacement for browserify's [vm-browserify](https://github.com/substack/vm-browserify) which uses iframes to create and clone globals and contexts.

 browser tests
 -------------